Seahawks look to re-establish home-field and prime-time advantages they’ve been known for under Pete Carroll

 But the latter is subject to being flexed, and if the Seahawks don’t turn things around quickly, NBC could well deem Seattle not suitable for prime time by then.

-Carroll and Wagner each this week referenced the 2015 Seahawks, the last Seattle team to start out 2-4, which then rallied to win eight of the last 10 and get a wild-card berth.
+Carroll and Wagner each this week referenced the 2015 Seahawks, the last Seattle team to start 2-4, which then rallied to win eight of the last 10 and get a wild-card berth.

 But that team still had the Legion of Boom in its prime and a defense that ranked first in the NFL coupled with an offense that finished fourth.

-The Seahawks this year have been mediocre-to-bad in just about every area, remaining last in the NFL in yards allowed at 433.2 yards per game and 22nd in total offense at 344.0.
+The Seahawks this year have been mediocre-to-bad in just about every area, remaining last in the NFL in yards allowed at 433.2 per game and 22nd in total offense at 344.0.

 And Seattle has to play two more games before Russell Wilson can return, with Geno Smith scheduled to get his second start against the Saints.